helsinki-sda-group/AIforLEssAuto/WP4/rl-ridepooling/documentation/demand generation pipeline.md

 The output file would be `areaX_gcc_parkingareas_plain.add.xml`

 ### Step 5
-This step extracts the parts of the existing routes that are valid within the strongly connected network
+This step extracts parts of existing routes that are valid within the strongly connected network and creates a trip file from them.

-1. Here's the command to run genGCCtrips.py (sampling ratio is set to 1 by default).
+The following command will run genGCCtrips.py (sampling ratio is set to 1 by default).
 Run this command inside the root folder `rl-ridepooling`.
+The routes stored in `helsinki_routes` have been generated for the city of Helsinki using our `sumo-hki-cm` project and copied from the `demo/smaller_areas` folder.

+> [!NOTE]
-Keep in mind that in this script every path that starts with `../../` refers to the root folder `rl-ridepooling`.
+> In this command, every path that starts with `../../` refers to the root folder `rl-ridepooling`.
 Adding `../../` is needed because by default the script interprets every path relative to the folder where the script is located. (i.e. `src/demand generation`)

 ```
 python "src/demand generation/genGCCtrips.py" \